Dynamic Fork

 }

-If simple values are used in forkTaskInputs, such as "fruits" = ["apple", "orange", "kiwi"], Conductor will set each array element in a parameter called input, like so:
+If forkTaskInputs contains simple values (for example, ["apple", "orange", "kiwi"]), Conductor will set each array element in a parameter called input, and still adds __index:

 // one input instance for the Dynamic Fork task at run-time